-The Firestone tire flap of 2000 topped The Business Insider’s list of the 15 Biggest Public Relations Disasters of the Decade.
+The Firestone tire failure of 2000 topped The Business Insider’s list of the 15 Biggest Public Relations Disasters of the Decade.
 The blog-style webzine likely gave Bridgestone, the manufacturer of Firestone tires, top spot on the list because its handling of the situation ultimately lead to hundreds of injuries and deaths.

 Bridgestone received the first complaints about Firestone tires starting in 1998.
 Drivers reported that the treads were separating from the tires or had come off of the tires completely while their vehicles were in motion.
 Firestone tread separation caused several hundred traffic accidents, many of which resulted in serious injury and death.